 This quest for simplicity has resulted in a design style that is distinctly my own.
 I focus on the elemental ideas at the core of every project, which allows me to tell a story that is unadulterated, beautiful, and seemingly inevitable.

-I currently live and work in the Roanoke Valley in Virginia, surrounded by the beautiful Blue Ridge mountain range.
-I'm supported by my fantastic wife Melanie, my ten children, four dogs and two cats.
+I currently live and work in the Roanoke Valley in Virginia, surrounded by the beautiful Blue Ridge mountains.
+I'm supported by my fantastic wife Melanie, my twelve children, ten chickens, eight goats, four dogs, three cats, two pigs and one llama.
 I live an interesting, colorful life—and I love every minute of it.
 You can find me on Facebook, Twitter, practicing free-throws on Dribbble, playing with code on Codepen and actively contributing to the MODX community when I have a spare moment.